pepper-craft/.github/profile/projects/geo-calculation-toolkit-api/detail/distance-between-two-coordinates.md

-## Distance between two coordinates API
+## Distance between two coordinates

 This is an HTTP API that calculates the shortest distance over the Earth's surface (Great-circle distance) between two points specified by latitude and longitude.